14 August 2010

 It was for me personally a place to meet beautiful, wonderful people...a place to build relationships...

-Of course I limited myself to a few closer relationships... considering my personality it would be impossible to get to know properly so many people in such a short time... even though I would love if I had more time for that, because they all seemed very interesting people...about 27 staff members and 70 participants...
-As I said on my last post, these were from 4 different regions: Northern Ireland, South Africa, Jerusalem (Israelis and Palestinians) and USA.
+Of course I limited myself to a few closer relationships... considering my personality it would be impossible to get to know so many people properly in such a short time... even though I would love it if I had more time for that, because they all seemed so interesting and amazing...about 27 staff members and 70 participants...
+As I said in my last post, these were from 4 different regions: Northern Ireland, South Africa, Jerusalem (Israelis and Palestinians) and the USA.

-I felt more as an observant (it was odd enough that I was Portuguese and had nothing personal to do with any of those regions), and even though I couldn't meet them all, I definitely could learn something of each one...
+I felt more observant... it was odd enough that I was Portuguese and had nothing personal (directly) to do with any of those regions, and even though I couldn't meet them all, I definitely could learn something from each one...

-I was not directly involved with many participants cuz I was not given any particular responsibility that would allow me to do so...
-I mainly set up a prayer space, named "the sacred space", for anyone to use at any time... a place where Muslims, Jewish, Christians and people with other belief systems could use to be with "The Sacred"... and I was also involved in the "inter-faith dialogue groups" (I enjoyed that pretty much)...
+I was not directly involved with many participants because I was not given any particular responsibility that would allow me to do so...
+I mainly set up a prayer space, named "the sacred space", for anyone to use at any time... a place where Muslims, Jewish, Christians and people with other belief systems could use to be with "The Sacred"...
+This is my passion...

-The first week was the staff training when we went through most of the activities the participants would do the following 2 weeks...
+The first week was the staff training when we went through most of the activities the participants would go through the following 2 weeks...
 One of the first mornings I was having my time alone praying and I asked that same question to God: Why am I here?

-I'm really grateful to get to meet Manar (who carries the vision and runs it all), an amazing woman of faith and a strong pioneering spirit...and of course her other half and constant support Ramsi... what a sweet guy and great servant...he was always available, even when he was on the edge of his limits ...
-I'm pretty sure our paths will cross again...
-I just love them...they are just those kind of persons that I'm sure it was not just a "coincidence" to meet them...
+I'm really grateful to get to meet Manar (who carries the vision and runs it all), an amazing woman of faith and a strong pioneering spirit...and of course her other half and constant support, Ramsi... what a sweet guy and great servant...he was always available, even when he was on the edge of his limits ...
+I hope our paths will cross again...
+I just love them...
 I learned a lot with both of them and I had great chats about all sorts of things...
 Ramsi was also the guy behind the scenes, doing all the administration stuff together with Daniel... poor guys, they went through a lot... but they managed so well...

-Daniel was another precious gift of this camp for me... another person that I'm sure I will see again...
+Daniel was another precious gift in this camp for me... another person that I hope I will see again...
 I have nice memories of good chats with him in the midst of the stress of the camp...or in New York, for the last days, before our departure and also the start of his new season in a new State and a new job...

-This picture was after the camp, on his birthday pick-nick... few of us went to the Governor's Island in NY ... nice trip , and the ferry was for free...very handy :-)...it was also the same day me and Emma would take the plain to come back to Portugal and had to say good-bye to everyone...
+This picture was after the camp, on his birthday pick-nick... few of us went to the Governor's Island in NY ... nice trip , and the ferry was for free...very handy...it was also the same day me and Emma would take the plane to come back to Portugal and had to say good-bye to everyone...

 Alex was another person I cannot forget...
-I have such lovely memories, and she has such a funny humor...
-We'll definitely meet again, if not here in Portugal, there...she is the leader of the Jerusalem group together with Maisa, which was another lovely character to meet...
+I have such lovely memories, and she has such funny humor... she is the leader of the Jerusalem group together with Maisa, which was another lovely character to meet...

 (from the left to the right: Emma, Maisa,myself, Manar and Alex... this was the last day,so we probably look a bit over tired)